ndierckx/NOVOLoci/README.md

 Project:
 -----------------------
 Project name          = Choose a name for your project, it will be used for the output files.
-Assembly length      = If you want the assembly to terminate after a certain length, you can use this option Subsample            = This option is currently not available Save assembled reads = All the reads used for the assembly will be stored in seperate files (yes/no) Seed Input           = The path to the file that contains the seed sequence.
+Assembly length       = If you want the assembly to terminate after a certain length, you can give the desired length; If you want to assemble the complete dataset write: "WG"
+Subsample             = This option is currently not available Save assembled reads  = All the reads used for the assembly will be stored in seperate files (yes/no) Seed Input            = The path to the file that contains the seed sequence.
-Split haplotypes     = This gives the option to extend the seed directly, in stead of finding matching reads.
-Only use this when your seed
+Ploidy                = Give the ploidy of the sample.
+If it is a very heterozygous diploid species (>2%), you can give ploidy 1
-                       originates from the same sample or a close reference (yes/no) Reference (optional) = This option is currently not available.
+Reference (optional)  = This option is currently not available.
 Variance detection    = This option is currently not available.
 Cores                 = It is strongly adviced to use multiple cores for the assembly, give here the available cores Output path           = /path/to/output_folder/
+TMP path              = /path/to/temporary_folder/

 Nanopore reads:
 -----------------------
-Nanopore reads        = /path/to/reads/
+Nanopore reads        = Only use this when you run the dataset for the first time.
-Local DB and NP reads =
+Local DB and NP reads = If you ran the dataset before, you can give the path of the previous output folder to reuse the database
-Sequencing depth NP   =
-Use Quality scores    =
+Sequencing depth NP   = Give an estimation of the sequencing depth Min read length NP    = Give the minimum read length to be used in the assembly, (default: 1000) Use Quality scores    =

 PacBio reads:
 -----------------------
-PacBio reads          = /path/to/reads/
+PacBio reads          = Only use this when you run the dataset for the first time.
-Local DB and NP reads =
+Local DB and NP reads = If you ran the dataset before, you can give the path of the previous output folder to reuse the database
 Sequencing depth PB   =

 </pre>